Dander on Cats – Diagnosis & Prevention

 If you are unsure about the cause of your cat’s skin condition or if it persists or worsens, it is recommended to consult a veterinarian.
 They can perform a thorough examination and diagnostic tests and provide appropriate treatment based on the specific condition.

-Diagnosing dandruff in cats typically involves a combination of visual examination, identification of potential underlying health issues, and seeking professional veterinary advice.
+Diagnosing dander in cats typically involves a combination of visual examination, identification of potential underlying health issues, and seeking professional veterinary advice.
 Here’s a breakdown of the process:

 stethoscope